 SWISS selling leftover food at a discount

-On the last flight of the day from Geneva, SWISS is selling unsold food at greatly reduced prices:
+On the last flight of the day from Geneva and Zurich, SWISS is selling unsold food at reduced prices:

 - At the end of the flight, an announcement is made informing passengers that some extra food is available for sale

-- Customers can purchase a bag containing one, two, or three fresh food items, at a third of the usual cost
+- Customers can purchase a bag containing one or two fresh food items, at a significantly reduced cost

 - The bag’s contents aren’t revealed in advance, and remain a surprise to the purchaser